4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 It’s an unusual case, but it works for Valve.
 Its gaming platform, Steam, is the largest online with millions of active users.

-Patagonia–Sustaining a flexible, supportive, nurturing environment
+Patagonia–Sustaining a flexible, supportive, nurturing environment.

 Sustainability is Patagonia’s most forward-facing core value.
 Most consumers already know that 100% of its profits go toward addressing climate change.